About Us

-Nottinghamshire Parent Carer Forum (NPCF) is a registered charity run by, and for, parent carers of children & young people (aged 0-25) who have Special Educational Needs and/or Disabilities (SEND).
-It is dedicated to getting parent carers’ views and experiences heard to help shape and improve the services they use.
+Nottinghamshire Parent Carer Forum (NPCF) is a registered charity run by, and for, parent/carers of children & young people (aged 0-25) who have Special Educational Needs and/or Disabilities (SEND) living or accessing services in Nottinghamshire.
+It is dedicated to getting parent/carers’ views and experiences heard to help shape and improve the services they use.

 The Nottinghamshire Parent Carer Forum team